The Path to Parenthood: Exploring Your Options

 Independent Match Embryo Donation

-For individuals or couples who have already connected with a potential embryo donor on their own—whether through referrals, online forums, social media, or personal networks—Donor Nexus offers Independent Match Coordination services to guide both parties through the next steps.
-Our team handles the complex logistics involved, including communication with clinics and laboratories, legal coordination, paperwork, embryo transport, and more for a smooth and professionally managed process from start to finish.
+If you have already connected with a potential embryo donor on your own, whether through referrals, online communities, or personal networks, Donor Nexus offers Independent Match Coordination services.
+Our team handles clinic and lab communication, legal coordination, paperwork, embryo transport, and logistics, so the process is professionally managed from start to finish.

 Our hearts are bursting with joy and love for this precious little girl!
 Our family is complete, and again, I definitely have you to thank for that.
 If you weren’t so kind, supportive and helpful when I initially reached out to Donor Nexus we wouldn’t be holding our daughter in our arms.
 We would probably still be reaching out to other places and barely getting any responses back, or being put on 2-3 year wait lists.
 I can’t tell you how happy we all are, and I hope you know what an important role you play in the lives of people searching for donor embryos and how much it’s appreciated!